Practical guide

 From local LLM to Locai One

 Locai One is the managed, owned version of "running an LLM locally".
-It bundles a domain-trained model (post-trained on your data using Forget-Me-Not™), production serving, retrieval, identity, and an application layer, in one on-prem appliance.
+It bundles our open-weight Juno models with production serving, retrieval, identity, and an application layer in one on-prem appliance, and a model post-trained on your own data (using Forget-Me-Not) can be deployed on the same machine.
 The model still runs entirely inside your perimeter, your prompts still never leave, but you do not have to operate the stack.
 If you have prototyped with Ollama and are looking at scaling to a business, that is the natural next step.

 Local LLM approaches compared